 Key Audit Matter How the matter is addressed in our audit Recognition of impairment on financial assets in accordance with IFRS 9 "Financial Instruments" Standard and related significant disclosures As disclosed in disclosure 4.10, The Group recognizes expected credit losses of financial assets in accordance with IFRS 9.
-We considered the impairment of financial assets recognition in accordance with IFRS 9 as a key audit matter since: Amount of on and off balance sheet items that are subject to expected credit loss calculation is material to the financial statements There are complex and comprehensive requirements of IFRS 9 The classification of the financial assets is based on the Bank's business model and characteristics of the contractual cash flows in accordance with IFRS 9 and the Group uses significant judgment on the assessment of the business model and identification of the complex contractual cash flow characteristics of financial instruments.
-Policies implemented by the Group management include compliance risk to the regulations and other practices.
-Re-structured processes of IFRS 9 are advanced and complex.
-Judgements and estimates used in expected credit loss calculation are new, complex and comprehensive and complex Our audit procedures included among others include: Evaluating the appropriateness of management's selection of accounting policies based on the requirements of IFRS 9, our business understanding and industry practice.
-Identifying and testing relevant controls and new IT systems by involving Information technology and Process audit specialists Evaluating the reasonableness of management's key judgements and estimates made in expected credit loss calculations, including selection of methods, models, assumptions and data sources and evaluating the appropriateness of management's selection of accounting policies based on the requirements of IFRS 9, our business understanding and industry practice Evaluating the understanding and the control of the Group's business model assessment and the test on the contractual cash flows Involving Financial risk management specialists to challenge significant assumptions / judgements relating to credit risk grading, significant increase in credit risk, definition of default, probability of default, macro-economic variables, and recovery rates and performing loan review from the selected samples Assessing the completeness, accuracy and relevance of the data used for the calculation of expected credit loss Evaluating the impact of the Covid-19 outbreak on staging of loans and macroeconomic parameters used in expected credit losses together with forward-looking estimates and significant assumptions.
-Evaluating the appropriateness of and tested the mathematical accuracy of Expected credit loss models applied Evaluating the reasonableness of and tested the post-model adjustments.
-Auditing of the IFRS 9 disclosures.
+We considered the impairment of financial assets recognition in accordance with IFRS 9 as a key audit matter since: - Amount of on and off balance sheet items that are subject to expected credit loss calculation is material to the financial statements - There are complex and comprehensive requirements of IFRS 9 - The classification of the financial assets is based on the Bank's business model and characteristics of the contractual cash flows in accordance with IFRS 9 and the Group uses significant judgment on the assessment of the business model and identification of the complex contractual cash flow characteristics of financial instruments Policies implemented by the Group management include compliance risk to the regulations and other practices Re-structured processes of IFRS 9 are advanced and complex Judgements and estimates used in expected credit loss calculation are new, complex and comprehensive Disclosure requirements of IFRS 9 are comprehensive and complex include: Evaluating the appropriateness of management's selection of accounting policies based on the requirements of IFRS 9, our business understanding and industry practice.
+Identifying and testing relevant controls and new IT systems by involving Information technology and Process audit specialists Evaluating the reasonableness of management's key judgements and estimates made in expected credit loss calculations, including selection of methods, models, assumptions and data sources and evaluating the appropriateness of management's selection of accounting policies based on the requirements of IFRS 9, our business understanding and industry practice Evaluating the understanding and the control of the Group's business model assessment and the test on the contractual cash flows Involving Financial risk management specialists to challenge significant assumptions / judgements relating to credit risk grading, significant increase in credit risk definition of default probability of